Surfactant-induced migration of a spherical drop in Stokes flow: Introduction

+In his pioneering studies of blood flow, Poiseuille observed the motion of cells away from the walls of small vessels \cite{Sutera--Skalak:1993}.
+This phenomenon proved to be a universal feature of particulate flows in tubes, and the mechanisms leading to particle motion transverse to the flow direction have since attracted considerable research effort \cite{Leal:1980}.

-A classic result in microhydrodynamics is that lateral migration of a neutrally-buoyant, non-deformable spherical particle is prohibited in the creeping-flow limit.
-The result arises from the linearity of the Stokes equation and boundary conditions, and the symmetry of the problem under flow-reversal \cite{Bretherton:1962, Lealbook}.
+A classic result in microhydrodynamics is that lateral migration of a neutrally-buoyant, non-deformable spherical particle is prohibited in the creeping-flow limit, where viscosity dampens fluid acceleration and inertial effects are negligible.
+The result arises from the linearity of the Stokes equations and boundary conditions, and the symmetry of the problem under flow-reversal \cite{Bretherton:1962, Lealbook}.
 However, such cross-stream drift may occur if the symmetry is lost, \emph{e.g.}\ by particle deformation in a shear gradient or in the presence of a wall \cite{Leal:1980}.
 A small-deformation solution for a drop with a clean (surfactant-free) interface predicts lateral motion in unbounded Poiseuille flow, with the direction of motion depending on the ratio of drop and suspending fluid viscosities \cite{Chan-Leal:1979}.
-In this note, we investigate the possibility of cross-stream migration of a non-deforming \emph{spherical} drop, induced by asymmetric interfacial tension resulting from redistribution of surfactant.
+In this note, we investigate the possibility of cross-stream migration of a non-deforming \emph{spherical} drop, induced by asymmetric interfacial tension resulting from redistribution of a surfactant.